CJ-Solutions/plant-classification-theano/README.md

 ### 3) Launching the training
-Then you can launch the training executing `./scripts/train_runfile.py` once you have *updated the parameters* of the training inside the script (like the number of epochs, the folder path containing your images, etc).
+Then you can launch the training executing `./plan_classification/train_runfile.py` once you have *updated the parameters* of the training inside the script (like the number of epochs, the folder path containing your images, etc).
 If you want to train with gpu you should create a `.theanorc` file in your `~` dir with a content similar to the following:
 ```
 [global]
 device=gpu
 floatX=float32
 [cuda]
 root = /usr/local/cuda-8.0
 [lib]
 cnmem=.75
 ```
-The weights of the trained net will be stored in `./scripts/training_weights` (in an `.npz` file) and the training information in `./scripts/training_info` (in a `.json` file).
+The weights of the trained net will be stored in `./plan_classification/training_weights` (in an `.npz` file) and the training information in `./plan_classification/training_info` (in a `.json` file).

-To learn how to use your freshly trained model for making predictions or plotting your training information, take a look at `./scripts/test_scripts/test_demo.py`.
+To learn how to use your freshly trained plan_classification for making predictions or plotting your training information, take a look at `./plan_classification/test_scripts/test_demo.py`.
 If you prefer to have a graphical interface, you can run a simple webpage to query your model.
 For more info check the [webpage docs](./webpage/README.md).
 ### References

 [1]: https://arxiv.org/abs/1612.07360

 If you find this useful in your work please consider citing:
 ```